-When working with carcinogens the Danish Working Environment Authority’s ministerial order no. 908 of 27 September 2005 applies.
+When working with carcinogens the Danish Working Environment Authority’s ministerial order no. 1795 from 18th of December 2005 applies.
 Appendix 1 in the order is a list of these carcinogens.
 General regulations apply for the carcinogens on the list unless any specific regulations and/or additional comments are stated.
 The content percentage which is given in the list, determines the content percentage a material must contain to be included in the order.
 Still, the precautionary measures for working with the hazardous substances must always be respected.

 General regulations are: